frconor-ebook/meditations/_posts/2025-04-15-the-precious-blood-of-christ.md

 Notice how, whenever the Body is mentioned, very often the Blood is mentioned also.

-In the Votive Mass of the Precious Blood, in the Entrance Antiphon it says: "By your blood, O Lord, you have redeemed us from every tribe and tongue, from every nation and people: you have made us into the kingdom of God" (cf. Rev. 5:9-10).
+In the Votive Mass of the Precious Blood, in the Entrance Antiphon it says: "By your blood, O Lord, you have redeemed us from every tribe and tongue, from every nation and people: you have made us into the kingdom of God" (*cf*.
+Rev. 5:9-10).

 The Blood of Christ brings about the kingdom of God.
 Everything happens from the Cross.

-In the Opening Prayer of that same Mass says: "By the blood of your own Son, you have set all men free and saved us from death.
+In the Opening Prayer of that same Mass it says: "By the blood of your own Son, you have set all men free and saved us from death.
 Continue your work of love within us, that by constantly celebrating the mystery of our salvation, we may reach the eternal life it promises."

 And in the Prayer over the Gifts: "By offering these gifts in the Eucharist may we come to Jesus, the mediator of the new covenant, may we find salvation in the sprinkling of his blood, and draw closer to the kingdom where he is Lord forever and ever."